RehanAnsari007/DEPT-frontend-assignment-Rehan-Ansari-20th-jan/README.md

-Hello All, this is an assignment appointed by DEPT
+Hello All, assignment appointed by DEPT

-the task was to build a front end UI based on the given figma design.
+The task was to build a front end UI based on the given figma design.

 figma design layout link :   https://www.figma.com/design/5AcJDWaRcmyhxrMto36c11/Dev---Assessment-1?node-id=1-5025&t=dbmX0LhOM5tIzAav-0

 AI:
 now, one key criteria of this assessment was to use AI tools